 Can agentic AI integrate with our existing systems?

 Yes, but integration complexity varies.
 Modern agentic AI platforms are designed to work with existing enterprise systems through APIs, webhooks, and standard protocols.
-The most common integration points include CRM systems, ERP platforms, databases, messaging tools, and business intelligence systems.
+The most common integration points include CRM systems, ERP platforms, databases, messaging tools, ticketing systems, and business intelligence systems.
 Legacy systems without APIs may require additional integration work.

 What’s a realistic ROI timeline?